EemeliSurakkaBrink/sick-beasts-frontend/documentation/project_requirements_document.md

 *   **Admin Interface:**

-    *   Built with Laravel and filament for managing products, orders, and customer data.
+    *   Managed through Sanity CMS for managing products, orders, and customer data.
     *   Enables the backend management of marketing emails and integration with social media.

 *   **Marketing & Social Media Integration:**